ruowenliu/axisym3Dswimmer/README.md

 4. Shape sensitivity verifications

    **To run the program, go to the folder "verify_sensitivity", then run "sens_verify_main.m".
-It reproduces the main results in Table 4.1, Section 5.1.**
+It reproduces the main results in Section 5.1.**

-5. Optimization algorithms
+5. Numerical results

-   **To run the program, use xxxx.m**
+   **In the folder "example_max_efficiency", run the main program "max_efficiency_main.m" directly can repeat the iterations in Section 5.2.
+The initial shape is set as a peanut-like swimmer, then the shape is optimized to obtain the maximum swimming efficiency.**